DS-Algorithms/Questions/Algorithms/Graphs/SinglePlayerGrid/SinglePlayerGrid.md

   4   4   4   4
  [5] >5< >5<  4
   2  >5<  7   5
-Finally, if no tiles around the selected tile have  ithe same number, only the selected tile disappears.
+Finally, if no tiles around the selected tile have the same number, only the selected tile disappears.
 Here, if we choose the 7 at row 2 column 2, we return 1.
   4   4   4   4
   5   5   5   4
   2   5  [7]  5